IITBRacing/Object-Detection-20---21-DV/training/train_local/README.md

 ```

 ## Creating dataset :
    Create a dataset same as the one created for google colab, with pics and corresponding .txt annotation file.

+   > create a directory darknet/data/obj and put all the images and .txt files in this directory